Photon-AI-Research/NeuralSolvers/README.md

 <img src="images/scalability.png" width="50%" />
 </figure>

-More detais about our framework you can find in our recent publication:
+More details about our framework you can find in our recent publication:
 ```
 P. Stiller, F. Bethke, M. Böhme, R. Pausch, S. Torge, A. Debus, J. Vorberger, M.Bussmann, N. Hoffmann:
 Large-scale Neural Solvers for Partial Differential Equations (2020).